-The Company prepares its financial statements in accordance with UK & Irish GAAP (FRS).
-The Company reported a profit for the year of €0.2m.
+The Company prepares its financial statements in accordance with UK and Irish GAAP (FRS).
+The Company reported a loss for the year of €0.5m (2019: €0.2m profit).

 System of Governance

 The Company understands the importance of effective corporate governance, together with a system of internal control that provides relevant information to the Board of Directors.